vutran92/jhipster-console/README.md

 # JHipster Monitor

-This is the [JHipster](http://jhipster.github.io/) Monitor, based on the [ELK Stack](https://www.elastic.co/products).
+This is the [JHipster](http://jhipster.github.io/) Console, based on the [ELK Stack](https://www.elastic.co/products).
 It provides a default configuration to get started with logs and metrics monitoring with ELK as well as some nice dashboards.

 ## Centralized logging and metrics monitoring with ELK